bcgsc/rsempipeline/README.rst

 For installation and usage instructions, please refer to ``INSTALL.rst`` and ``USAGE.rst``.

-If you have any have found any bugs, questions, comments, please contact Zhuyi Xue (zxue@bcgsc.ca).
+If you have found any bugs, questions, comments, please contact Zhuyi Xue (zxue@bcgsc.ca).